mpclarkson/StravaSwift/README.md

     }
 ```

-* Now you can start requesting resources, for example:
+* Now you can start requesting resources (note the Router implementation is based on this Alamofire [example](https://github.com/Alamofire/Alamofire#api-parameter-abstraction)).
+For example:

 ```swift